-In 2014, Aly was recognized by NYSE Governance Services’ publication Corporate Board Member as one of the elite “General Counsel to Watch,” which identifies the most distinguished and respected chief legal counsel
+In 2014, Aly was recognized by NYSE Governance Services’ publication Corporate Board Member as one of the elite “General Counsel to Watch,” which identifies the most distinguished and respected chief general counsel.

 Executive Vice President/General Manager, Telepsychiatry

-Previously, Samir was Co-founder and CEO of 1DocWay, a New York City-based telepsychiatry company, which expanded access to mental healthcare in rural America.
-Samir and his team built the technology-enabled-services company from scratch, treating 25,000 patients before being acquired by Genoa in November of 2015.
+Previously, Samir was Co-founder and CEO of 1DocWay, a New York City-based telepsychiatry company, which expanded access to mental healthcare for underserved Americans.
+Samir and his team built the technology-enabled-services company from scratch, treating 25,000 patients before being acquired by Genoa Healthcare in November of 2015.